jonatack/kraken_ruby_client/README.md

 - uses fast, straightforward, assertions-style [Minitest](https://github.com/seattlerb/minitest) for its test suite.

-Currently developed with Ruby 2.4.0.
-Written for Ruby 2.3 and up.
+Currently developed with Ruby 2.5.
+Written for Ruby 2.4 and up.

 ## Getting started

+Clone the repository, and in the local directory, run `gem install curb ; bundle install`.

-On the command line, launch the interactive Ruby shell:
+Launch the interactive Ruby shell:
 ```
 $ irb -I lib
 ```